Ferris Bueller's Day Off: Cast

-John Hughes made his final on-screen appearance in a cameo role as a man running between the cabs, but was uncredited.
+John Hughes made his final on-screen appearance in an uncredited cameo role as a man running between the cabs.

 Production

 A replica of Ferris Bueller's bedroom recreated by Sarah Keenlyside at the Gladstone Hotel in 2016.

 Writing

 As he was writing the film in 1985, John Hughes kept track of his progress in a spiral-bound logbook.
 He noted that the basic storyline was developed on February 25 and was successfully pitched the following day to Paramount Studios chief Ned Tanen.
 Tanen was intrigued by the concept, but wary that the Writers Guild of America was hours away from picketing the studio.
 Hughes wrote the screenplay in less than a week.

 Editor Paul Hirsch explained that Hughes had a trance-like concentration to his script-writing process, working for hours on end, and would later shoot the film on essentially what was his first draft of the script.
 "The first cut of Ferris Bueller's Day Off ended up at two hours, 45 minutes.
 The shortening of the script had to come in the cutting room", said Hirsch.
 "Having the story episodic and taking place in one day...meant the characters were wearing the same clothes.
 I suspect that Hughes writes his scripts with few, if any costume changes just so he can have that kind of freedom in the editing."
+Costume designer Marilyn Vance and Hughes came up with Bueller's signature outfit with some input from Broderick.
+"There's details you don’t even see," Broderick explained.
+"My socks had flags of all the nations on them.
+The rabbit’s foot in my pocket was just there.
+John thought Ferris's leather coat should be simple, like James Dean's red jacket (from Rebel Without a Cause) but we went very much the other way.
+The beret was my idea."

 Hughes intended to focus more on the characters rather than the plot.
 "I know how the movie begins, I know how it ends", said Hughes.
 "I don't ever know the rest, but that doesn't seem to matter.
 It's not the events that are important, it's the characters going through the event.
 Therefore, I make them as full and real as I can.
 This time around, I wanted to create a character who could handle everyone and everything."

 Edward McNally was rumored as the inspiration for the character Ferris Bueller.
 McNally grew up on the same street as Hughes, had a best friend named "Buehler", and was relentlessly pursued by the school dean over his truancy, which amounted to 27 days' absence, compared to Bueller's nine in the film.